 Enbridge sued the county over the insurance requirement, while our team helped landowners bring suit against Enbridge, asserting that the statute precluded enforcement by counties but not citizens.
 The Dane County Circuit Court ruled for Enbridge, but in May 2018, the Wisconsin Court of Appeals reversed, holding that the county and its landowners had the right to know they would be protected in the event of a spill and underscoring that the insurance condition was “integral to the consideration of a permit.”
 The court further concluded that Enbridge had failed to show it carried the type of insurance required to trigger the statute.

-Despite this disappointing outcome, it can be said that 350 Madison’s efforts delayed the Line 61 expansion for nearly three years, reducing tar sands transport through Wisconsin and costing Enbridge dearly.
+Despite this disappointing outcome, it can be said that our efforts delayed the Line 61 expansion for nearly three years, reducing tar sands transport through Wisconsin and costing Enbridge dearly.
 For more on the case, see 350 Madison vs. Enbridge.

 With four pipelines in the Line 61 corridor, Enbridge’s 80-foot easements are at capacity, making it likely the company would turn to eminent domain to acquire more land for a new pipeline.
 When the company began opening discussions with landowners about new easements—seeking as much as an additional 200 feet—landowners came together to form 80 Feet Is Enough.
-That group has played a critical role in developing the movement to oppose Line 66 and educating citizens about pipeline safety and eminent domain.
+That group has played a critical role in developing the movement to oppose any new pipeline and educating citizens about pipeline safety and eminent domain.

-To help landowners facing pressure from Enbridge, members of 80 Feet Is Enough and the WiSE Alliance founded the Wisconsin Easement Action Team (WEAT) in 2016.
-WEAT offers legal support to landowners in their dealings with Enbridge over land surveys, easements, and eminent domain.
-Attorney Brian Jorde, who represents landowners in the Nebraska Easement Action Team (NEAT) in the fight against the Keystone XL, is WEAT’s attorney.
-WEAT has since expanded to represent landowners facing encroachment by Enbridge’s proposed Line 5 reroute in northern Wisconsin, as well as Illinois landowners concerned about pipeline expansion.
+To help landowners facing pressure from Enbridge, members of 80 Feet Is Enough and the WiSE Alliance founded the Wisconsin Easement Action Team (WEAT) in 2016 to offer legal support to landowners in their dealings with Enbridge over land surveys, easements, and eminent domain.
+Attorney Brian Jorde, who represents landowners in the Nebraska Easement Action Team (NEAT) in the fight against the Keystone XL, has served as WEAT’s attorney.
+WEAT later expanded to represent landowners facing encroachment by Enbridge’s proposed Line 5 reroute in northern Wisconsin, as well as Illinois landowners concerned about pipeline expansion.

 Throughout, our goal has been to mobilize a broad, diverse, and sustainable coalition working against fossil fuel expansion.
 We have worked with allies locally, regionally, and nationally to bring such expansion to a halt.

-Our closest working relationship is with the Wisconsin chapter of the Sierra Club; our respective tar sands staff and volunteers collaborate on local, statewide, and regional strategy and action, cooperating with WiSE, WEAT, and 80 Feet Is Enough.
-We support and develop regional strategy with the Great Lakes Tar Sands group, a coalition of organizations fighting Enbridge pipelines, including MN350 (Line 3) and Save Our Illinois Land (SOIL; Lines 61 and 66).
-Other key allies include the Youth Climate Action Team; 350 Chequamegon Bay; tribal allies such as Honor the Earth; and groups focused on threats to waterways, such as the Washburn County Lakes and Rivers Association, Friends of the Headwaters, and the St. Croix River Association.
+We are a joint team with the Wisconsin chapter of the Sierra Club; our respective tar sands staff and volunteers collaborate on local, statewide, and regional strategy and action, cooperating with WiSE, WEAT, and 80 Feet Is Enough.
+We support and develop regional strategy with the Great Lakes Tar Sands group, a coalition of organizations fighting Enbridge pipelines, including MN350 and Save Our Illinois Land (SOIL).
+Other key allies have included the Youth Climate Action Team; 350 Chequamegon Bay; tribal allies such as the Bad River Band of Lake Superior Chippewa; and groups focused on threats to waterways, such as the Washburn County Lakes and Rivers Association, Friends of the Headwaters, and the St. Croix River Association.